RemainNA/auraxis-bot/README.md

 Return the current status of all servers as reported by the Census API.
 Takes no parameters.

+#### !weapon [weapon name]

+Currently in beta.
+Returns information on a given weapon.
+Accepts weapon IDs, exact names, or partial names.
+Only supports one weapon per query.

 #### !asp [name]

 Returns the BR a character reached before joining ASP.
 Only supported on PC, does not work with NSO.